 - The business can stay up to date with best practices in project management, which can provide competitive advantage.

-The PMP certification not only can make you more valuable to your current employer, it also can help take you to new places in your career.
+The PMP certification can make you more valuable to your employer and also can help take you to new places in your career.
 Many businesses across industries — and geographies — are searching for skilled project managers.